 The origin of the Myers-Briggs Type Indicators (MBTI) personality test is a book that renowned Swiss psychologist Carl Jung published in 1921.
 In the book titled Psychological Types, Jung explains that humans are either perceivers or judgers.
 He then states that perceivers can further fall into those who rely on Sensing and those who are dependent on Intuition.
 Meanwhile, he split judgers into Thinkers and Feelers.
 All these four types are either introvert and extrovert.
 And this results in eight personality traits.

 But it was Katharine Cook Briggs (1875–1968) and her daughter, Isabel Briggs Myers, who turned Carl Jung’s ideas into a psychological-based personality type system in the 1940s.
 It is important to point out that Katharine and Isabel had no formal training in psychology.
-And many have used this fact to discredit the test.
+As Psychology Today pointed out in their excellent article in defence of Myers Briggs, this has been the foundation many have used to discredit the test.

 With that said, the two took and renamed the following Carl Jung’s eight traits:

 - Extraversion(E)-a trait of enjoying being around people more than being alone.

 - Introversion (I)-it is a trait that is the opposite of Extraversion.